The Compliment to Control is Sensitivity

-When looking at other bodies as a therapist, the tendency may be to focus on motor control.
-However, an equally important quality for yogi's and anyone else interested in improving body awareness is sensation, particularly the sensation that indicates the condition of muscles (relaxed, active, stretched) and connective tissue (relaxed or stretched).
+When looking at someone else's body as a therapist, the tendency may be to focus on motor control.
+However, an equally important quality for yogi's and anyone else interested in improving body awareness from the inside, is sensation, particularly the sensation that indicates the condition of muscles (relaxed, active, stretched) and connective tissue (relaxed or stretched).

 This may or may not be monitored by the somatosensory cortex (the counterpart to the motor control cortex).
 However, it's easier just to say that the brain contains the necessary circuitry to turn muscles on and off and the circuitry (or programs) necessary to process and interpret information that comes from the bodies sensors.